Specialist employment support for TAFE students with disability

 Click on video image or click here to watch TSEP video

-In 2017 there were 54,125 students with disability (8.2%) enrolled in TAFE nationally.
+In 2019 there were 75,255 students with disability (9.93%) enrolled in TAFE nationally.

 72.5% of TAFE students state that they mainly engaged in study for employment-related reasons – be it a requirement of their job that they do the course, to get a better job, to get a job, go for a promotion, or to develop or start a business.

-Employment rates for TAFE students with disability are alarming – 49.3% of TAFE graduates with disability are employed post-study, compared to 75% of their peers without disability, and the overall rate of 72.4%.
+Employment rates for TAFE students with disability are alarming – 49.1% of TAFE graduates with disability are employed post-study, compared to 74.2% of their peers without disability, and the overall rate of 76.1%.

-This gap is also reflected in students with disability who were not employed before training with an employment rate of 28.1% post-training.
-Their fellow students without disability who were not employed before study have an employment rate of 46.1% post-training.
+This gap is also reflected in students with disability who were not employed before training with an employment rate of 27.7% post-training.
+Their fellow students without disability who were not employed before study have an employment rate of 43.6% post-training.

 The TSEP project aims to meet with as many TAFE students with disability as possible to identify and address the systemic blocks and barriers to employment, whilst simultaneously providing a specialist employment support for short term impact.

-NCVER 2018, Australian vocational education and training statistics: VET student outcomes 2018: data slicer, NCVER, Adelaide.
+NCVER 2019, Australian vocational education and training statistics: VET student outcomes 2019: data slicer, NCVER, Adelaide.